Search

 Babbel does have reading and writing exercises on the app, but for obvious reasons, it’s not safe to do these while driving.

-However, Babbel also has plenty of exercises that test your speaking and listening skills, so as long as you’re using the hands-free mode, you can go ahead and do these without compromising your safety in the car.
+However, Babbel also has plenty of exercises that test your speaking and listening skills.
+So, turn on the hands-free mode and start working on these without compromising your safety in the car.
+It’s no different from listening to the radio or speaking to someone in the passenger seat.

 How To Use Babbel In My Car